ska-sa/katgpucbf/misc/xbgpu/README.md

 of the functions in [py_recv.cpp](https://github.com/ska-sa/katfgpu/blob/master/src/py_recv.cpp).
 We should do something similar to this in katxgpu.
 Addtitionally we should move the comments that were placed in py_recv.cpp to a py_recv.pyi file in katxgpu/_katxgpu/recv.pyi so that it can get checked by mypy and used in your IDE of choice.
+18. Currently to run katxgpu, three arguments are given: `--receiver-thread-affinity, --receiver-comp-vector-affinity`, and `--sender-thread-affinity`.
+It is likely that all of these wil be set to use the same core.
+It may be worth creating a new argument in [main.py](katxgpu/main.py) to assign all these values to a specific core.
+We must then decide if we want to give the user access to the above three arguments.
+If this is done, the "Launching the XB-Engine" section below will need to be updated to reflect this new command.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.
 When it eventually goes public, this will need to be specified.
-We need to check with John Romein (the author of the Tensor core X-Engine core kernel that is central to this repo) what license he is using.
+We need to check with John Romein (the author of the Tensor Core X-Engine core kernel that is central to this repo) what license he is using.
 This will inform the choice of. license here.

 __DO NOT__ make this repo public before specifying the license.